microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-5. Once connected Microchip Bluetooth App discovers all the services and characteristics supported by the RNBD451 device as shown in the following figure.
+5. Once connected, the Microchip Bluetooth App discovers all the services and characteristics supported by the RNBD451 device, as shown in the following figure.

     ![](images/GUID-AC320004-8543-404F-806A-4C5E70E09E3B-low.png)

-6. Click on Microchip Data Service Option and Select the Microchip Data Characteristic and Write Notify Indication to receive the data in Mobile App.
+6. Click on **Microchip Data Service** Option,select the **Microchip Data Characteristic** and Write Notify Indication to receive the data in Mobile App.

     ![](images/GUID-65CA4B07-2C54-4799-A9AE-826FD83B676D-low.png)

-7. Select "Listen for notifications" on the application.
+7. Select **Listen for notifications** on the application.
     -   It may be required to "enable notification" access to the app on the<br /> phone.

         Data will begin to Send at a Periodic Rate to the device.